tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 - TLS server is the attester, and
 - TLS client and server mutually attest towards each other.

-We will show the message exchanges of the first two cases in sub-sections below.
-The last case will be described in future drafts.
+We will show the message exchanges of the first two cases in {{attester-cli}}
+and {{attester-srv}}.
+The last case is obtained by composing the first two.

-## TLS Client as Attester
+## TLS Client as Attester {#attester-cli}

 In this use case, the TLS server (acting as a relying party) challenges the TLS client (as the attester) to provide evidence.
-The TLS client is the attester and the TLS server acts as a relying party.
 The TLS server needs to provide a nonce in the EncryptedExtensions message to the TLS client so that the attestation service can feed the nonce into the generation of the evidence.
 The TLS server, when receiving the evidence, will have to contact the verifier